Metal vs. Plastic Belts

-Are you considering the use of plastic belts on their spirals, either to replace metal belts on existing units or designing new spirals with plastic?
+Are you considering using plastic belts on your spirals, either to replace metal belts on existing units or to design new spirals with plastic?

-Are you considering the use of plastic belts on their spirals, either to replace metal belts on existing units or designing new spirals with plastic?
+Are you considering using plastic belts on your spirals, either to replace metal belts on existing units or to design new spirals with plastic?

-With new plastic materials, solid engineering and application support and very strong belt warranties, you should take a look at the use of plastic spiral belts on your next application.
+With new plastic materials, solid engineering and application support, and strong belt warranties, you should look at plastic spiral belts in your next application.

-If you have an application coming up for a spiral, let us take a look at it and we will give you a specific analysis of the belts you are considering for a specific product and environment.
-We can help you choose the best belt for the application.
+If you have an application coming up for a spiral, let us take a look at it.
+We will give you a specific analysis of the belts you are considering for a specific product and environment, and we can help you choose the best belt for the application.

-The use of metal belts on spirals are well documented for their abilities and limitations.
+The use of metal belts on spirals is well documented for their abilities and limitations.

-Plastic spiral belts have not as much history, although in straight running applications plastic belts have proven to outwear metal by a 3:1 factor.
-Time will tell if this also applies to spiral radius belts
+Plastic spiral belts have less history, although in straight-running applications, plastic belts have proven to outwear metal by a 3:1 factor.
+Time will tell if this also applies to spiral radius belts.

 belt-mfg-2